allelomorph/holbertonschool-system_linux/0x0B-malloc/README.md

 * Prototype: `void *naive_malloc(size_t size);`
 * Where `size` is the size needed to be allocated for the user
 * Your function must return a pointer to the allocated memory that is suitably aligned for any kind of variable
-* You naive malloc should be able to:
+* Your naive malloc should be able to:
     * Allocate enough memory to store
         * A `size_t` as the chunk header
         * The size requested as parameter